Entertainment and Night Life in Cairo

 In addition to its traditional entertainment options, Cairo offers a thriving contemporary art scene.
 There are many theatres and art galleries in the city.

-, and performance spaces showcasing the works of local and international artists.
+Performance spaces showcasing the works of local and international artists.
 This fusion of ancient and modern culture makes Cairo's nightlife unique and unforgettable.

 Iconic Nightlife Hotspots in Cairo